Build fountains, float boats and explore the swirling, whirling ways of water!

 Splash, explore, discover and investigate water and its properties in different forms:

-Water Ways is supported in part by The Norman & Rosalie Fain Family Foundation
+Water Ways is funded by The Champlin Foundations, The Collis Family Foundation, The Norman & Rosalie Fain Family Foundation, June Rockwell Levy Foundation and Carol A. Peterson.